markmoxon/elite-source-code-library/versions/disc/README.md

 make encrypt
 ```

-will produce a file called `elite-disc-sth.ssd` containing the Stairway to Hell release, which you can then load into an emulator, or into a real BBC Micro using a device like a Gotek.
+will produce a file called `elite-disc-sth.ssd` in the `5-compiled-game-discs` folder that contains the Stairway to Hell release, which you can then load into an emulator, or into a real BBC Micro using a device like a Gotek.

 ### Verifying the output

-The build process also supports a verification target that prints out checksums of all the generated files, along with the checksums of the files extracted from the original sources.
+The build process also supports a verification target that prints out checksums of all the generated files, along with the checksums of the files from the original sources.

 You can run this verification step on its own, or you can run it once a build has finished.
 To run it on its own, use the following command on Windows: